jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 [Stack Overflow](https://stackoverflow.com): People can ask any question and get a reliable answer from an expert.

-[Kickstarter](https://www.kickstarter.com/): Let's the people be their own investment group and fund their own products.
+[Kickstarter](https://www.kickstarter.com/): Lets the people be their own investment group and fund their own products.

-These sites aren't perfect of course.
-But they're young, getting better everyday, and easily put modern levers of power in the hands of the middle-class.
+These sites aren't perfect, of course.
+But they're young, getting better every day, and quickly put majical power of modern tools into the hands of the middle-class.

-Add these communities to all the food trucks, singers, podcasters, painters, programmers, makers, and the rest of the awesome workers hustling to make an honest living doing what they love, and you get a Main Street economy.
+Add these communities to all the food trucks, singers, podcasters, painters, programmers, makers, and the rest of the awesome workers hustling to make an honest living doing what they love.
+You get the era of mass-collaboration.

-To to empower all these great people even more, we need a new and better rulebook.
+To empower all these great people, even more, we need a new and improved rulebook.

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

 The happier we are, the healthier our society.
-We're making progress as shown above, but, we'll be the happiest once we evolve to the Internet Age by clicking a modern philosophy.
+As shown above, we're making progress with new websites and apps.
+But, we'll be the happiest once we evolve to the Internet Age by clicking a modern philosophy.
 Because as player gods, we can install a modern rulebook.
 What I call the Life Star.

 I'll show you an example of it.